-A borehole, such as those we are drilling as part of site assessment work, is a small diameter hole made in the ground using drilling equipment.
-Our borehole process involves drilling the borehole and retrieving cylinder-shaped rock samples called core.
+A borehole, similar to those the NWMO drilled, is a small diameter hole made in the ground using drilling equipment.
+Our borehole process involved drilling the borehole and retrieving cylinder-shaped rock samples called core.

-A wide range of testing is performed on samples of the core, and in the borehole, to investigate various geoscientific properties of the rock and advance understanding of the geology in the area.
+A wide range of testing is performed on samples of the core, and in a borehole, to investigate various geoscientific properties of the rock and advance understanding of the geology in the area.

-Boreholes are drilled using a conventional truck-mounted or skid-mounted rotary drill rig.
-A drill site is about 50 metres by 70 metres, or about the size of two NHL-sized hockey rinks side by side.
+Boreholes were drilled using a conventional truck-mounted or skid-mounted rotary drill rig.
+Each drill site was about 50 metres by 70 metres, or about the size of two NHL-sized hockey rinks side by side.

-Trailers will be set up at the site for use as field offices, for on-site equipment storage, and for a small field lab for on-site geological logging, testing and preserving of rock core and water samples.
+Trailers were set up at the site for use as field offices, for on-site equipment storage, and for a small field lab for on-site geological logging, testing and preserving of rock core and water samples.

 Ultimately, the project can only proceed with the involvement of the community, First Nation and Métis communities in the area, and surrounding communities.